lehtoneo/team-app/docs/usage_instructions.md

 ### Team settings

-## Discord webhook
+#### Discord webhook

 A discord webhook can be saved for the team.
 When given a valid discord webhook and turning discord notifications on, information about events are sent to the webhook.

+#### Join link

+One can regenerate join link.
+This makes the old link(s) invalid.

-## Roles
+#### Roles

 One can edit member roles in the team settings page.
+One can also delete members from the team.
+Member can only edit and delete members that have lower role than themselves.
+The roles currently are MEMBER, ADMIN and OWNER.

 ### Other features